PengChen11/reading-notes/README.md

 # Reading Notes

-This webpage contains the details about all the reading notes for Code Fellows class and My continuing self study.
+This is my notebook contains the notes for knowledge that I self-studied and learned from  Code Fellows.

-## Self-study notes
+## Self-Study Notes

 ### Bootstrap